damass/Audit-User-Script/README.md

 # Audit-User-Script
-Reads Dynatrace Managed Audit User Logs for Analysis
+Reads Dynatrace Managed Audit User Logs for Analysis.
+Requires Python3.

 #	Use
 Place auditUsers.py in the same directory as the audit.user.0.0.log and run the script.
 It will create a results directory with the output files.